 The University of Utah is actively monitoring the worldwide spread of the respiratory illness COVID-19.
 The University's COVID-19 webpage is being updated regularly, and we encourage you to check it frequently for important updates.
 University of Utah Health also has a helpful webpage with FAQs, practical tips about how to protect yourself from COVID-19, and more.
 If you have specific questions that are not answered by the information on those webpages, we encourage you to call the U's COVID-19 telephone hotline at 801-231-2874.

-Yes, vaccines are required to participate in a Learning Abroad program, beginning in Spring 2022.
+Yes, vaccines are required to participate in a Learning Abroad program.
 Booster shots are now also STRONGLY recommended before departure.
-In many countries, boosters are now required to maintain a fully vaccinated status and therefore access restaurants, shops, museums, public transportation, etc.
+In many countries, boosters are now required to enter the country or avoid a mandated quarantine and to maintain a fully vaccinated status to be able to access restaurants, shops, museums, public transportation, etc.

 Learning Abroad wants to ensure that you have a safe and healthy experience abroad, with as little disruption as possible due to the pandemic.
 The best way to prevent infection and serious illness is to receive the COVID-19 vaccine, and therefore, it is required that you are fully vaccinated before participating on a University of Utah Learning Abroad Program.
 Vaccines are readily available on campus and in the community for no charge.
 You can find more information on the U of U Vaccine Information page, the Salt Lake County Health Department website, or the Utah Department of Health website.